Waxmachine-Organization/WAXMACHINE/wax-www/README.md

 Inner pages of the app are in the `src/routes` directory.
 Each "page" makes a specific call to the Wax Machine Server and loads the next page.

+## Deploy

+CI/CD is setup for Vercel; push to the main branch to deploy to production, push to any other branch to get a preview deployment.